TanteRonalda/udacity-projects/project2_landing-page/README.md

 ## Warning of plagiarism

- would like to address the “first warning of plagiarism”, that I received after my latest submission.
+I would like to address the “first warning of plagiarism”, that I received after my latest submission.

 I understand, that Udacity takes plagiarism very seriously and that copying another student’s work is inacceptable.